Find information, links and services for pre-school children with disabilities.

 There are many leaving school options on offer for young people with disabilities.
 Here's some information and useful tips to help with the transition into adulthood.

-Support and advice are available even though your child may not have been diagnosed yet.
+There are lots of local and national groups for parents and carers of children and young people with SEND.
+There is also support and advice are available even though your child may not have been diagnosed yet.
 Find out what options are available.

 Find out about services in York that support children and families.